A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Tabular Data Generation with

 \subsection{Loss Functions}

-The training of \ganname{} is based on the principles of the pioneering paper on improved WGAN training \cite{anips2017}.
-In general, WGANs are hard to train because the technique of weight clipping affects the loss computation, often leading to vanishing or exploding gradients.
-For this reason, the authors proposed the direct penalization of the norm of the Critic's output gradient --this also explains why the Critic network does not have a batch normalization layer.
+The training of \ganname{} is based on the principles of the WGAN-GP model \cite{anips2017}.
+In general, WGANs are hard to train because the technique of weight clipping affects loss computation, often leading to vanishing or exploding gradients.
+WGAN-GP addresses this problem by penalizing the norm of the Critic's output gradient with a loss function of the form: